In the queer Latinx webseries “Functional,” Guillermo Real looks for Mr. Right, but finds a bunch of Mr. Wrongs.

 Real and Jimenez have always been there for each other, even when the rest of the world forgets or ignores them.

-Season two of “Functional” focuses on relationship frustrations within the queer community and Latinx influence on day-to-day life.
+Season two of “Functional” (also available on its YouTube channel) focuses on relationship frustrations within the queer community and Latinx influence on day-to-day life.

 In an interview with Q Voice News, Luna, 29, talks about the importance of queer Latinx representation, being a virgin writer, and tackling the topics of faith and mental health on “Functional.”